UDTRASTU - BA Translation

 All key aspects of translation-related work are addressed in the curriculum, include various theories and approaches used in translation studies, informed and supported by up-to-date research in language area studies, practical translation activities, the translator’s professional environment, ethics in translation, employability issues and how they are managed, use of translation software, code of conduct and also an introduction to interpreting skills.

 Throughout the course, students are given the opportunity to solve various problems and practise skills directly related to the translation subject area, including time management and organisational skills, autonomous learning, interpersonal skills, editing and proof-reading skills, self-evaluation, personal responsibility, decision making and many more.
-These skills ensure that on successful completion of their studies, our students become fully fledged professional translators, ready to embrace the world of work in the translation industry.
+These skills ensure that on successful completion of their studies, our students become fully fledged professional translators, ready to embrace the world of work in the translation industry, having learned to demonstrate their ability to act as a confident and socially responsible professional person.

 This course also enables our students to continue with postgraduate studies in translation, in interpreting or any other language related discipline, if they obtain a high enough award.